develprr/metamatic-framework/README.md

 ## Source Code and Examples

 ### Sources
-The Metamatic is available as [installable package at Npmjs.com](https://www.npmjs.com/package/metamatic).
+Metamatic™ is available as [installable package at Npmjs.com](https://www.npmjs.com/package/metamatic).
-You can also explore the [Metamatic source code at GitHub](https://github.com/develprr/metamatic-framework).
+You can also explore the [Metamatic™ source code at GitHub](https://github.com/develprr/metamatic-framework).
-Or visit the official Metamatic home page at [www.metamatic.net](http://www.metamatic.net).
+Or visit the official Metamatic™ home page at [www.metamatic.net](http://www.metamatic.net).

 *[<- Back to contents](#chapters)*

 ### Examples

-Check out the source code of [Metamatic Car App demo](https://github.com/develprr/metamatic-car-app) for a practical example of the Metamatic framework in action, and the actual deployment of the [demo live](https://metamatic-car-app.herokuapp.com/)!
+Check out the source code of [Metamatic™ Car App demo](https://github.com/develprr/metamatic-car-app) for a practical example of the Metamatic™ framework in action, and the actual deployment of the [demo live](https://metamatic-car-app.herokuapp.com/)!

-Also checkout the [Metamatic Router Demo](https://github.com/develprr/metamatic-router-demo) which also demonstrates the Metamatic Router feature.
+Also checkout the [Metamatic™ Router Demo](https://github.com/develprr/metamatic-router-demo) which also demonstrates the Metamatic™ Router feature.

 *[<- Back to contents](#chapters)*

 ### Blog

-Check out [the Metamatic blog](https://develprr.github.io/metamatic-blog) for articles about using the framework!
+Check out [the Metamatic™ blog](https://develprr.github.io/metamatic-blog) for articles about using the framework!

 *[<- Back to contents](#chapters)*

 ## Getting Started

-### Installing Metamatic
+### Installing Metamatic™
-To install Metamatic in your project, type:
+To install Metamatic™ in your project, type:

 ```js
 npm i --save metamatic